ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/de/02_programme.md

 10.00 Jörg Widmaier (Universität Tübingen): *The stone bench of Burs – Gotland’s masonry in context and their connections to the main land*

-10.40		Erica Lioc (Harvard University): *The stone choir in Santiago de Compostela Spain*
+10.40		Erika Loic (Harvard University): *The stone choir in Santiago de Compostela Spain*

 11.20			Break